tejabogireddy/MTCNN/README.md

 # MTCNN

-## Instruction to Train and Test the model:
+## Instructions to Train and Test the Model:

 * Training: